benkl/pixeler/README.md

-# UPDATE
+# History

-Now working in Blender 2.80.
+2_1
+New functionality.
+  - Images can now be selected in a dropdown
+  - Images can now be added from the addon UI
+  - Extrude toggle
+  - Merge/Remove Doubles toggle
+  - Simplify colours toggle
+  - Skip alpha = 0 pixels toggle
+  - Node Group for centralized materials control (only supports metalness and roughness for now)

+1_1
+Port to Blender 2.8 without added functionality.
 The 2.79 Version can be found in the 'Blender_2.79' branch.

+0_1
+Blender 2.79 version
+  - simple ui implementation
+  - image name input field
+  - modify x and y offset

 # Pixeler
 Pixels to planes Blender Plugin.
 Install or copy into the addons folder.

 # Usage
-Add an image data block to your .blend and specify the name (e.g. image.png) in the "Image Name" input field.
+Add an image data block to your .blendspecify the name (e.g. image.png) in the Image dropdown.
 The default x and y offset (2) will create a continuous plane of plane meshes with respective PBR materials of the pixels colour.

 # Further information
 can be found in the system console while running the function.
 Reasonable file sizes and restricted colour palettes are recommended.
 1000*1000 pixels is the tested working limit.
 Alpha channel transparency (=0) is supported.